Phillyclause89/ISO-8601_time_converter/README.md

 A simple time conversion function written in Python.

 ## time_convert(iso_time, offset=0)
-The time_convert() function takes an ISO 8601 formatted datetime string and an optional time zone offset integer as input and returns timezone converted datetime sting in a more human readable format.
+The time_convert() function takes an ISO 8601 formatted datetime string and an optional time zone offset integer as input and returns timezone converted datetime string in a more human readable format.

 ## Input
 ```python